About Bill & Kim Cook

 2001: Got their first Right-of-First-Refusal Option.

-2001: Bought and were assigned their first institutional promissory note.
+2001: Bought their first institutional promissory note.

 2001: Did their first Cash-for-Keys Deal.